-Since I’ve been trying to cut down on consuming carbs in general, I’ve been a little enthusiastic about trying out different variations of this crazy “pancake” concoction.
+Since I’ve been trying to cut down on consuming too much bad food in general, I’ve been a little enthusiastic about trying out different variations of this crazy “pancake” concoction.
 It’s a fun little recipe that everyone should know about (especially my gluten-free friends and anyone watching their weight).
-So I’ll share the basic recipe with you here and some suggested ways to play around with: 2 Ingredient Pancakes
+So I’ll share the basic recipe with you here and some suggested ways to play around with 2 Ingredient Pancakes.

-So in this first version you see above, (for only me) I used about 1/3 cup mashed banana + 1 egg.
+So in this first version you see in the first photo of the post, (for only me) I used about 1/3 cup mashed banana + 1 egg.
 Stir it all up and fry it like a pancake.
 I topped this one with crunchy peanut butter and a little bit of honey.
 What does it taste like?
 Well… it tastes a lot like a banana pancake.
 It’s not fluffy like a regular flour pancake, but it provides a fairly good simulation of a normal pancake.
 It’s definitely NOT the same (so don’t expect that), but I think it’s pretty darn good.

 For this second version, I tried using just egg whites.
 I used about 1/4 to 1/3 cup mashed banana + 2 tablespoons egg whites, then topped it with a few banana slices and a quick drizzle of light maple syrup.
 This one definitely tasted like banana pancakes.
 It was a little lighter in texture than the version above where I used a whole egg.
 All in all it was still rather good, though I preferred the version where you use the whole egg (plus, I like the idea of that added protein).